 The Plastic Wise Benalla Action Group is looking at options to reduce or eliminate plastic bags from the waste stream in Benalla.
 Our goal - to have Benalla a 'single use plastic bag free' & 'water bottle free' town.
 Our early efforts involved meeting with employees of Benalla Rural City & representatives from Benalla Business Network in an initiative to make Benalla a "Plastic Bag Free" town.
-Commencing in early 2017, the 'Plastic Wise Benalla' 'bag making' project has proven to be an exciting initiative, with our upcycled bags now available locally.
+Commencing in early 2017, the 'Plastic Wise Benalla' 'bag making' project has proven to be an exciting initiative, with upcycled bags made available locally.
 It would be wonderful to have new members in our passionate, committed action group keen to work towards our goal.

 The environmental impacts of plastic bag use include:

 - Danger to animal life, especially when they find their way into the sea.

 - Pacific Trash Vortex.
 The amount of floating plastics in the world’s oceans is increasing dramatically.

 - Litter problem.
 Plastic bags are a highly visible, ugly component of litter.

 - Loss of resources.
 Plastic bags are typically used for a short period of time but take hundreds of years to break down in landfill.
 While plastic bags can be recycled, only a tiny proportion of plastic bags are collected and reprocessed.

 - Greenhouse gases.
 Based on using ten lightweight plastic bags per week over a 2-year period, the greenhouse gas impact has more than three times the greenhouse gas impact of a reusable ‘green bag’.